The Perks of Seeing an Intern

 Sadly, I have been hearing of fat shaming and bullying in our school halls (and classrooms) so would like to recommend Dr. Lisa Damour's podcast, Ask Lisa, episode 216.
 Hear are some main points that I ask for you to discuss with each of your children (at minute 22 in the podcast):

-If your child witnesses bullying of any kind... if they are standing there when one kid goes after another kid and there is a power imbalance, you can NOT do nothing... you have to do 1 for 3 things...
+If your child witnesses bullying of any kind... if they are standing there when one kid goes after another kid and there is a power imbalance, you can NOT do nothing... you have to do 1 of 3 things...

 Tell the kid who is doing it to Knock it off. (there is a great video about teaching kids to turn it back on the bully with flattery about how great they are (BrooksGibbs.com How to Stop a Bully)... or ask "what's going on for you that you've turned into this ...
 I've seen you nicer than this")